Carbon emission label: Existing programs

 The world's first carbon label, the Carbon Reduction Label, shows the carbon footprint embodied in a product and was first introduced in the UK in 2006 by the Carbon Trust.
 Examples of products featuring their carbon footprint are Walkers Crisps, Kingsmill bread, British Sugar, Cemex cement, Marshalls paving and Quaker Oats, which have all used the label.
 One of the biggest supporters of carbon labelling was Tesco, who began labelling a range of products including washing detergent, light bulbs, oranges, milk and toilet paper in 2007.
 In 2012 the scheme was terminated due to unforeseen costs and lack of take-up by other businesses.
 HBOS feature it on their online bank account.

 The Carbon Trust label also requires companies to commit to reduce the embodied carbon in the labeled product or they lose the right to feature the label.
 An independent panel is currently verifying the process alongside Defra and the British Standards Institute BSI and a new standard PAS 2050 is due to be introduced in mid-2008.
 As of August 2009, Defra is undertaking a radical rethink of the food industry on issues of security and sustainability, among many things proposing a green labelling scheme for food products.

-The CarbonCounted label started in January 2007.
+The Toronto-based CarbonCounted label started in January 2007.
 It uses a live carbon supply chain to determine the amount of carbon dioxide emitted to bring a product to market.
 This third party certified system, based on an open standard, eliminates the need for heavy auditing and guess work associated with values determined when using isolated accounting methods.
 This also addresses how to consistently and fairly apply the smaller details such as the heating, cooling, lighting etc. in the shops the products are sold in.

 Another label initiative started in spring 2008 in Switzerland.
 The independent association climatop labels the most climate friendly products with their label "approved by climatop".
 In contrast to the label of Carbon Trust, this label does not indicate the carbon footprint of a specific product, it labels those products out of a comparable group of products with a remarkably lower carbon charge.
 As a rule of thumb, products have to be at least 20% better than other products from the same category.
 Therefore life cycle assessments or the products are calculated by independent offices, and the calculations are reviewed by a third party.
 Beside the fact that it has to be proven that those products have a lower climate charge, the products also have to fulfil several environmental and social standards.
 Examples of labeled products can be found at the Swiss retailer Migros, such as an organic fair trade sugar from Paraguay, recycling kitchen towels or laundry detergents.
 This approach has been shown to influence customer purchasing decisions.

 Japan announced a carbon footprint labelling scheme in 2008.
 The labels appeared on dozens of items including food and drink starting in April 2009, providing detailed breakdowns of each product's carbon footprint under a government-approved calculation and labeling system.